andrei-punko/java-interview-coding/interview-materials/code-review/code-review-1.md

-# Propose solution by looking on logs
+# Propose solution by looking on app logs

 ## Task definition